Contents:

 7. What happens after you apply

-- You will get a decision within 12 weeks, unless we need more information from you, then it’ll take longer.
+- You will get a decision within 12 weeks.

-For applicants who have gained our agreement to seek funding for a programme taking place over more than 12 months, we may ask you at this point for a cash flow showing when you will spend the funding.
-If we need additional information from you, it may take us longer to reach a decision on your application.
+If we’ve agreed that your programme is longer than 12 months, we may ask you for a cashflow showing when you will spend the funding.
+If we need more information from you, it may take us longer to reach a decision on your application.
 We may share parts of your application with other BFI teams or external consultants during or following assessment.

 If your application is ineligible, we will email to tell you we are unable to consider it.
 We may enable you to fix a mistake if this is the only reason the application is ineligible.